Community Acceleration Projects

 The program goals of the Leadership Brevard program are:

-- Community Education: gain greater understanding of Brevard County
+- Community Education: gain a greater understanding of Brevard County

 - Relationships: build long-term bonds with class members